joreilly/GraphQLConf25/README.md

-Example Compose Multiplatform project created using Junie AI coding agent! (shell initially created using Kotlin Multipaltform New Project wisard in Android Studio).
+Example Compose Multiplatform project created using Junie AI coding agent! (shell initially created using Kotlin Multipaltform New Project wizard in Android Studio).
 Also initially copied graphql schema in to the project.

 Initial prompt:
 >"Create a compose multiplatform conference app using data from https://graphqlconf.app/graphql graphql endpoint.
 Use schema.graphql.
 Have a separate details screen for the session and speaker info.
 Use Coil3 library to display profile photos (also include coil-network-okhttp dependency)"